SIDN/spin/README.md

 The SPIN prototype is meant to be run on an OpenWRT device, but can also be compiled and run on a Linux system.

+We have been running it sucessfully on a Debian system, and are working on instructions for Debian and/or Raspbian.

 ## On (Linux) PC

 Build dependencies: